Sir Edward Colebrooke, 4th Baronet

-Sir Thomas Edward Colebrooke, 4th Baronet (19 August 1813 – 11 January 1890), who was known as Sir Edward Colebrooke, was a British politician.
+Sir Thomas Edward Colebrooke, 4th Baronet, DL (19 August 1813 – 11 January 1890), known as Sir Edward Colebrooke, was a British politician.

 Early life and education

 Edward was born in Calcutta, the second son of Henry Thomas Colebrooke and Elizabeth (née Wilkinson) Colebrooke.
 He and his elder brother George Vernon went to Eton College.
 He then attended the East India Company College at Hertford Heath, Hertfordshire in preparation for appointment to a post in India with the East India Company.

 India

 Colebrooke arrived in India in June 1832 and worked in Allahabad, leaving India on 9 October 1835 and arriving home in London in January 1836 to comfort his father following the unexpected death of his elder brother.

 Colebrooke baronetcy

 Edward's brother George died on 9 February 1835 and his father in January 1837, leaving Edward heir to the Colebrooke baronetcy which he inherited in 1838 on the death of his uncle, Sir James Edward Colebrooke.